tungstenfabric/website/README.md

 [GitHub], they are managed with Gerrit.
 Please don't send Pull Requests to the GitHub repositories, and go to [https://review.opencontrail.org] instead.
 Blueprint specs are submitted this way as well.
+* Note that Tungsten Fabric is currently migrating from Juniper owned [https://review.opencontrail.org] to [https://github.com/tungstenfabric/] email discuss@lists.tungsten.io for the latest information.

 * After getting Gerrit access as described below, clone the specs repository with the command: